bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Answers.md

 * Record the transaction history of lotus miles (points) of vietnam airlines.

 Ans: Centralised.

-Q2.
-How is cost, transaction speed and decentralisation related?

-Choose 2 out of 3.
-A fully centralised system is the cheapest and fastest.
-On the other hand, a fully decentralised system is either very costly or very slow.

 Q3.
 Is Bitcoin fully decentralised?
 How do you know?